Issei Sagawa

 Issei Sagawa (佐川 一政, Sagawa Issei) also known as Pang or the Kobe Cannibal, was a Japanese lust murderer, cannibal, and necrophiliac known for the killing of Renée Hartevelt in Paris in 1981.
 He murdered Hartevelt and then mutilated, cannibalized, and performed necrophilia on her corpse over several days.
 In France, Sagawa was judged to be legally insane and ordered to be held indefinitely in a mental institution.
 After a few years, he was deported to Japan, where psychologists from Matsuzawa Hospital examined him and unanimously concluded that he was sane.
 He therefore had to be released from the hospital in 1986.

-Since the criminal case in France had been closed and the court records were not made available to the Japanese authorities, Sagawa was not again put on trial and spent the rest of his life in freedom.
+Since the criminal case in France had been closed and the court records were not made available to the Japanese authorities, Sagawa was not again put on trial and spent the rest of his life a free man.
 While this was widely criticized as an example of obstruction of justice, he became a minor celebrity in Japan and made a living through the public's interest in his crime.

 Early life

 Issei Sagawa was born on 26 April 1949 in Kobe, Hyōgo Prefecture, to wealthy parents.
 Sagawa's father, Akira Sagawa, was a businessman who had served as president of Kurita Water Industries, and his grandfather had been an editor for The Asahi Shimbun.
-Sagawa was born prematurely and, reportedly, was small enough that he could fit in the palm of his father's hand.
+Sagawa was born prematurely and, reportedly, was small enough to fit in the palm of his father's hand.
 He immediately developed enteritis, a disease of the small intestine.
 Sagawa eventually recovered after several injections of potassium and calcium in saline.

 Sagawa's fragile health and introverted personality led to him developing a strong interest in literature.
 Sagawa first experienced cannibalistic desires while in the first grade, after seeing a male's thigh.
-In a 2011 interview with Vice, Sagawa reported that, as a youth, he committed bestiality on his dog and experienced cannibalistic desires for women.
-Sagawa attended Wako University and completed a master's degree in English Literature at Kwansei Gakuin University.
+In a 2011 interview with Vice, Sagawa reported that, in his youth, he committed bestiality on his dog and experienced cannibalistic desires for women.

 At the age of 24, while attending Wako University in Tokyo, Sagawa followed a tall German woman home, and then broke into her apartment while she was sleeping.
 Sagawa's intention was to cannibalize her by slicing off part of her buttocks and sneaking away with a small part of her flesh, but she awoke and, according to Sagawa, thwarted his attack and pushed him to the ground.
 Sagawa was captured by police and charged with attempted rape, and did not confess his true intentions to authorities.
-Sagawa's charges of attempted rape were dropped when his father paid a settlement to the victim.

 In 1977, at the age of 28, Sagawa moved to France to pursue a Ph.D. in literature at the Sorbonne in Paris.
 Sagawa has said that while residing in Paris, "Almost every night I would bring a prostitute home and then try to shoot them, but for some reason my fingers froze up and I couldn't pull the trigger."